Extensions of Motives and the Fundamental Group: The Fundamental group and Mixed Hodge Structures.

 \end{lem}

-\begin{proof} The horizontal sequence is exact by construction.
+\begin{proof} \cite{rabihodge}, Appendix B. We repeat the proof here as that is unpublished.
+The horizontal sequence is exact by definition.
 To show the vertical sequence is exact we have to first describe be map $\phi$.
 It is defined as follows.
 One has maps $\pi_j:B_1^{j} \longrightarrow C_1$.
-Consider the map
+Consider the natural map